-A-2.2 Weigh 0.5 g of the iron pyrites into a dry 500 ml beaker, add 6 ml of a mixture of liquid bromine and carbon tetrachloride and cover with a glass.
-Allow the beaker to stand in the fume cupboard for 15 to 20 min and swirl the contents of the beaker occasionally during this period.
-Then add 10 ml of concentrated nitric acid gradually, and allow to stand for another 15 to 20 min, swirling occasionally as before.
+A-3.2 Weigh 0.5 g of the iron pyrites into a dry 500 ml beaker, add 6 ml of a mixture of liquid bromine and carbon tetrachloride and cover with a glass.
+Allow the beaker to stand in the fume cupboard for 15 min to 20 min and swirl the contents of the beaker occasionally during this period.
+Then add 10 ml of concentrated nitric acid gradually, and allow to stand for another 15 min to 20 min, swirling occasionally as before.
 Heat the covered beaker below 100 °C by placing it on a thick asbestos board over a steam bath until all action has ceased and most of the bromine has been expelled which may take about 1 h.

 Raise the glass cover by glass hooks resting on the rim of the beaker, or displace it to one side, and evaporate the liquid to dryness on the steam bath.
 Add 10 ml of concentrated hydrochloric acid, mix well, and again evaporate to dryness to eliminate most of the nitric acid.
-Place the beaker in an oven, maintained at 95 to 100 ⁰C, for 30 to 60 min in order to dehydrate any silica which may be present.
+Place the beaker in an oven, maintained at 95 ⁰C to 100 ⁰C, for 30 min to 60 min in order to dehydrate any silica which may be present.

-NOTE - If the dry residue is heated at a temperature above 100 ⁰C, loss of sulphuric acid may occur and the determination will be rendered useless.
-Moisten the cold, dry residue with 1 to 2 ml of concentrated hydrochloric acid and, after an interval of 3 to 5 min, dilute with 50 ml of hot water, and rinse the sides of beaker and the cover glass with water.
+NOTE — If the dry residue is heated at a temperature above 100 ⁰C, loss of sulphuric acid may occur and the determination will be rendered useless.
+Moisten the cold, dry residue with 1 ml to 2 ml of concentrated hydrochloric acid and, after an interval of 3 min to 5 min dilute with 50 ml of hot water, and rinse the sides of beaker and the cover glass with water.

 Digest the contents of the beaker at 100 °C for 10 min in order to dissolve all soluble salts.
-Allow the solution to cool for 5 min, and add 0.2 to 0.3 g of aluminium powder to reduce the ferric iron.
+Allow the solution to cool for 5 min and add 0.2 g to 0.3 g of aluminium powder to reduce the ferric iron.

 Gently swirl or stir until the solution becomes colourless.
 Allow to cool, add a Whatman ‘accelerator’.
 Stir, and rinse down the cover glass and the sides of the beaker.

 Filter through filter paper, and collect the filtrate in an 800 ml beaker.
 Wash the filter paper thoroughly with hot water.
 Dilute the combined filtrate and washings to 600 ml and add 2 ml of concentrated hydrochloric acid.
-Add from a burette, without stirring the contents of the beaker a solution of barium chloride at a rate not exceeding 5 ml per min until an excess of 5 to 10 ml is present.
+Add from a burette, without stirring the contents of the beaker a solution of barium chloride at a rate not exceeding 5 ml per min until an excess of 5 ml to 10 ml is present.
 When all the barium chloride solution has been added, stir gently and allow the precipitate of barium sulphate to settle for 2 h, but preferably overnight.
 Filter through a filter paper or, preferably, through a porcelain filtering crucible, wash with warm water until free from chloride, and ignite to constant mass.
 Calculate the percentage of sulphur in the sample.

-A-3 CALCULATION
+A-4 CALCULATION